Updated Jan. 24, 2026, at 9:35 a.m.

 Volunteering to support our warming shelters when the time comes

-During dangerous weather emergencies, Multnomah County opens life-saving Disaster Resource Centers (DRCs) across our community that offer people shelter, safety, resources and connection — especially those who are at greatest risk of harm.
+During dangerous weather emergencies, Multnomah County opens emergency severe weather shelters, known as Disaster Resource Centers (DRCs), across our community.
+These spaces offer people shelter, safety, resources and connection — especially those who are at greatest risk of harm.
 We often welcome the support of community members when the need arises.
 Visit the “Volunteer at a County emergency shelter” webpage to learn about info sessions and training opportunities, as well as emergency shelter roles and their requirements.

 Thresholds for opening emergency shelter during severe weather